-The discovery and conquest of Africa, America and 29 In the 1440s, the Portuguese expanded their trade in African slaves in the coastal region of the Rio de Oro, which they were now able to conduct without the assistance of Asian and African middlemen.
-These strongly fortified settlements, such as those on the west African island of Arguim and in the town of Elmina in present-day , were not only centres of the slave trade, but also served as bases for the trade in gold, malagueta pepper, ivory and other trade goods.in the late Middle Ages and the early modern period had long-lasting effects on the territories and regions involved.
-During the course of the 15th century, – centrally located at the connection between the two Atlantic zones – was able to conquer strategic locations along the west coast of Africa and in the African Atlantic region, though these bases suffered serious reversals between 1475 and 1480.
+The discovery and conquest of Africa, America and East India in the late Middle Ages and the early modern period had long-lasting effects on the territories and regions involved.
+During the course of the 15th century, Portugal – centrally located at the connection between the two Atlantic zones – was able to conquer strategic locations along the west coast of Africa and in the African Atlantic region, though these bases suffered serious reversals between 1475 and 1480.29 In the 1440s, the Portuguese expanded their trade in African slaves in the coastal region of the Rio de Oro, which they were now able to conduct without the assistance of Asian and African middlemen.
+These strongly fortified settlements, such as those on the west African island of Arguim and in the town of Elmina in present-day Ghana, were not only centres of the slave trade, but also served as bases for the trade in gold, malagueta pepper, ivory and other trade goods.

-Initially, it was Italian sailors and captains who, in the service of Portugal, explored the Atlantic islands off 30 In 1312, Lanzarotto Malocello (ca. 1270–1336), who came from the region around Genoa, discovered the . was named after him.
-In the early 15th century, the Portuguese secured further towns and islands in the region, for example in 1415, in 1418, the in 1427 and on the African mainland.
-Subsequently, further bases along the west coast of Africa were added, progressing from north to south: Cabo Branco in 1441, in 1444, and the mouth of River Gambia in 1446.
-In 1456, the Italian Alvise Cadamosto (1432–1488), who was in the service of Henry the Navigator (1394–1460), claimed the for Portugal.31 was claimed in 1460, and Fort São Jorge da Mina was constructed two years later.
+Initially, it was Italian sailors and captains who, in the service of Portugal, explored the Atlantic islands off North Africa.30 In 1312, Lanzarotto Malocello (ca. 1270–1336), who came from the region around Genoa, discovered the Canary Islands.
+Lanzarote was named after him.
+In the early 15th century, the Portuguese secured further towns and islands in the region, for example Ceuta in 1415, Madeira in 1418, the Azores in 1427 and Cape Bojador on the African mainland.
+Subsequently, further bases along the west coast of Africa were added, progressing from north to south: Cabo Branco in 1441, Cape Verde in 1444, and the mouth of River Gambia in 1446.
+In 1456, the Italian Alvise Cadamosto (1432–1488), who was in the service of Henry the Navigator (1394–1460), claimed the Cape Verde Islands for Portugal.31 Sierra Leone was claimed in 1460, and Fort São Jorge da Mina was constructed two years later.
 Here, the Portuguese began to trade extensively, acquiring African gold in return for red and blue dyed cloth, head scarves, coral from Europe, brass armbands from Germany, and Portuguese white wine.
-In this trade as in the slave trade, yellow and red mussels from the Canaries were used as money.32.
+In this trade as in the slave trade, yellow and red mussels from the Canaries were used as money.32

 In the early modern period, Africa became the preferred region of operation of the privileged trading companies.
 England, France, the Netherlands, Switzerland and a number of other European countries delivered manufactured goods made of glass, metal and textiles, as well as weapons and alcohol to Africa in exchange for slaves, provisions, gold, etc. This European-African trade was often just one leg of the so-called triangular trade between Europe, Africa and America.
 This system of trade remained dominant from the 17th to the early 19th century, at which point the increasingly pervasive ban on slave trading shifted the focus of trade in Africa.
 Most of the African states became dependent on European colonial powers who reduced them to the status of suppliers of raw materials and comprehensively exploited them.
 Similar to South America, monocultures emerged in Africa which were heavily dependent on the weather conditions and the harvest cycle.
 Water shortages, famines, low per capita incomes and low literacy levels remain the consequences of African "modernity" up to the present.
 In many African states, the economic dominance of Western states persists up to the present, often referred to as neo-colonialism in the literature.
 The continuing demand for raw materials on the global market could greatly improve growth and the balance of trade in the resource-rich states of Africa if the resulting export surpluses were invested in the respective countries and found their way into the pockets of consumers there.
 In general, large differences in per capita incomes exist between the individual African states.
 The economic reality of Africa is too complex to be described solely in terms of dependency theories or the world system approach.33